graphs4value/refinery/subprojects/docs/src/docs/learn/docker/cli.md

 ### `-output`, `-o` {#generate-output}

-The output path for the generated model.
+The output path for the concretized model, usually a file with the `.refinery` extension.
 Passing `-o -` will write the generated model to the standard output.

 When generating multiple models with [`-solution-number`](#generate-solution-number), the value `-` is not supported and individual solutions will be saved to numbered files.